-Reporting directly to our Executive Director of Customers, Marketing and M&S.com, the Director of Sustainable Business oversees and coordinates the implementation, measurement and reporting of Plan A - with support from a small team of social, environmental and ethical specialists.
+Reporting directly to our CEO, the Director of Sustainable Business oversees and coordinates the implementation, measurement and reporting of Plan A - with support from a small team of social, environmental and ethical specialists.

 The Plan A team provides support and advice on change management, community and partnership programmes, as well as specialist topics that cut across our business.

 Every area of our business is responsible for ensuring that appropriate processes and controls are in place to deliver, monitor and report against relevant Plan A commitments